Tresor-Kasenda/laravel-gemini/README.md

 applications.
 The Laravel Gemini package provides a convenient interface for interacting with the Gemini API to generate text based on a given prompt.
-This documentation outlines how to use the `LaravelGemini` class, its methods, and configuration.
+This documentation outlines how to use the `GeminiAi` class, its methods, and configuration.

 ## Get Started

 > **Requires [PHP 8.1+](https://php.net/releases/)**

-First, install OpenAI via the [Composer](https://getcomposer.org/) package manager:
+First, install GeminiAI via the [Composer](https://getcomposer.org/) package manager:

 ## Installation